 Rachel is a core coach in the Year of Transformation program.
 She specializes in empowering individuals to increase their fulfillment and satisfaction in their lives.

-Rachel Zwell is one of the core coaches in the Year of Transformation program.
-She is an emergence coach specializing in empowering individuals to increase their fulfillment and satisfaction in their lives, to achieve their professional and personal goals, and to develop their leadership skills.
+Rachel Zwell is a Social and Emotional Intelligence coach and the Enrollment Manager for the Wright Foundation.
+She specializes in empowering individuals to increase their fulfillment and satisfaction in their lives, to achieve their professional and personal goals, and to develop their leadership skills.
 She coaches and mentors people to develop self-awareness, vision, strategies, and to build skills in social and emotional intelligence.
 She believes in full engagement and aliveness, and trains people to see and overcome the barriers that prevent them from living fully.

 Rachel has a background in leadership development, marketing and event planning, and team building.
 Prior to joining Wright, Rachel held a position as an account executive at a financial firm in New York and worked as an English teacher in Lima, Peru.